 In the event that your child requires emergency medical treatment, center staff will call 911 immediately.
 If your child requires emergency ambulance transportation, the ambulance drivers will transport your child to the closest local hospital at their discretion and depending on the speed with which your child must be treated.
 Decisions as to the necessity of emergency medical treatment will be made by the Director or Assistant Director, or another staff member standing in their position.
 Parents or legal guardians of the child will be notified as soon as possible and will be responsible for any and all medical expenses related to the child's injury including any medical transportation.
-It is the parent or legal guardian's responsibility to provide insurance information to medical personnel.
-Our employees are not responsible in any form for medical or transportation expenses.
+It is the parent or legal guardian's responsible in any form for medical or transportation expenses.